byoungj/weightedpca/README.rst

 see the `wpca package <https://github.com/jakevdp/wpca>`__, which implements the complete Delchambre (2014) algorithm.

-This package is **not part of scikit-learn**, but is designed to be fully compatible with the scikit-learn ecosystem, including:
+This package is **not part of scikit-learn**, but is designed to be compatible with the scikit-learn ecosystem:

 - Following scikit-learn's ``fit``/``transform``/``fit_transform`` API
-- Inheriting from scikit-learn's ``_BasePCA``
-- Using scikit-learn's validation utilities

 Installation
 ============